faktorips/faktorips.base/faktorips-maven-plugin/src/site/markdown/index.md

 The faktorips-maven-plugin can be used to build a Faktor-IPS project in a maven build.

+It requires *Java 17* to run.
+Other JDKs may be used in the project(s) beeing built, see ["Using a different JDK"](using-different-jdk.html).

+If you use Eclipse for development, we recommend configuring the same version for use in this plugin, to avoid discrepancies in code formatter settings, see ["Repositories and additional plugins"](repositories-additional-plugins.html).

 See [here](plugin-info.html) for configuration.